Overview

 Ensure regulatory efficiency, codes and standards

-Public safety must be prioritized by creating hydrogen codes and standards and regulatory requirements.
+Public safety will be prioritized by creating hydrogen codes and standards and regulatory requirements.
 A performance-based regulatory framework will allow hydrogen markets to move forward while reducing risk.

 -